 The Academy offers a 33 semester-hour program leading to a Master of Sports Science (MSS) degree.

-Masters in Biological & Life Sciences in Baldwin in USA.
+Distance learning Masters in Biological & Life Sciences in Daphne in USA.
 Master of Sports Science

 The Academy offers a 33 semester-hour program leading to a Master of Sports Science (MSS) degree.
 Students may also pursue a combination of any of the master’s degree areas leading to a dual major, for a total of 42 to 45 semester-hours depending upon the area of study.

 Academy courses are offered online so that students can conveniently take courses at anytime and from anywhere.
 Students can also enroll and start their studies anytime.

 Students enrolling in the Master’s Degree Program AFTER 1 January 2014 must select one of three academic track options before completing their Core Courses.
 The three-track options are:

 Thesis Option (student will be enrolled in the Master’s Portfolio).

 Non-Thesis Option (student takes three additional courses in lieu of writing a thesis or completing a Mentorship and must sit for the Master’s Comprehensive Examination at the end of their program of study.